chandni2002/dysgraphia-ML-eyetracking/README.md

-# A Scalable and Freely Accessible Machine Learning Based Application for the Early Detection of Dysgraphia
+# A Scalable and Freely Accessible Machine Learning Based Application for the Early Detection of Dyslexia
-# Chandni Kumari, astronautchandni@gmail.com
+# Chandni Kumari, astronautchandni@outlook.com
-Updated January 2019
+Updated February 2019
 ________________ ________________ ________________ ________________ ________________
-final_dysgraphia_diagnostic_code.py is the file that contains the final code for project.
-It takes in a video stored on the computer, analyzes its eye patterns, and subsequently makes a prediction for risk of dysgraphia.
+final_dyslexia_diagnostic_code.py is the file that contains the final code for project.
+It takes in a video stored on the computer, analyzes its eye patterns, and subsequently makes a prediction for risk of dyslexia.

-Please see the following link for the full research paper: https://drive.google.com/folderview?id=1kyn-GxwLb1Dq3OoreHIPnch6dvDqNbV8
+Please see the following link for the full research paper: file:///C:/Users/CHANDNI/OneDrive/Documents/Desktop/FINAL_DyslexiaScreeningApplication_PAPER%20(2).pdf

 Terminal Command: python forDemo.py --shape-predictor shape_predictor_68_face_landmarks.dat --picamera 1